oliward/HouseBoat/README.md

 ### Introduction

-This project is responsive website, to draw attention to the effects of climate changes.
+This project is tool, to draw attention to the effects of climate changes.

-It functions by allowing someone to enter their postcode and be told whether they will need a house or a boat to live there in the future, based on height about sea level and future prediction of sea level change.
+It functions by allowing someone to enter their postcode and be told whether they will need a house or a boat to live there in the future, based on height above sea level and future prediction of sea level change.

-### To do

-*Phase 1*
-Basic tool to inform: house or boat

-1) Oli to create front-end (form, website, styling)
-2) Calum to create JS required to:
--find elevation from postcode with Google Maps API -work out, from our crude models, if they are above or below sea level at that time

-*Phase 2*
-Notification (email or txt) of impending flood, based on their location.
-Needs ability for them to change their preferences.
-Account, or simple txt/email response, or code for one-time login?

-1) If we have time, allow users to get notifications if they are going to get flooded.
-We take:
--Postcode, where they live
--Email (optional), for sending email notification -Mobile (optional), for sending txt notification
+This tool is a bit of fun, but should also be informational.
+A number of assumptions are made, and awareness of these helps educate people on climate change science, the evidence, certainly of what will happen in the future, and what we can do to change course

 ### Basic query